• ABC Details

 • 2 or more employee representatives

-• 2 or more representatives that are not employees or employers (but "other" - subject to the Independent Commission)
+• 2 or more representatives that are not employees or employers (but "other" - subject to the Public Service Commission)

 • 1 alternate for each of the categories above